spbvasilenko/NSVasilenko/_posts/2016-09-19-develop-framework-with-swift-package-manager.markdown

 <b>The problem</b>

-It's really painfull build our Package of framework in terminal via {% highlight swift %}swift build{% endhighlight %} without autocompletion and all features of IDE.
+It's really painfull build our Package of framework in terminal via ```swift build```without autocompletion and all features of IDE.

 It's easy to fix in two steps: